 If you want to see seals from a very short distance, walk from the main point and go right.
 Please note that you are a visitor here, so you should always keep in mind to respect wild animal life.

 Stop at Ölkelduvatn Mineral Spring.

 If you are traveling around the island, you can make a quick stop, but we wouldn’t go out of our way for it.
-The taste wasn’t to our liking, very metallic and iron rich flavor.
+The taste wasn’t to our liking, a very metallic and iron-rich flavor.
 However, it’s interesting to see sparkling/carbonated natural water from a tap.
-There is a board to show you how many minerals are in the water and an honesty box requesting a small donation for the water too.
+There is a board to show you how many minerals are in the water and an honest box requesting a small donation for the water too.

 Hike at Grábrók crater.

 Easy hiking on stairs (15-20 min) to reach the top of the crater and enjoy the view of the inside and the second and third craters.
 Once you are on the top you can walk all around the crater.
 It shouldn’t take more than 1 hour in total to visit this place.

 The best camping, we stayed in during our road trip.
 The facilities are very nice and clean, there is an indoor kitchen, and the owner is such a nice person.
 He was very helpful and welcoming, staying here was definitely worth the money, we would love to come back.
 No wonder why KuKu Campers mentions them among the best campsites in Iceland.